FMazzoni/fmazzoni.github.io/blog/content/2025-09-10-Boston311-Dashboard.md

 I found Boston's 311 service request data was publicly available and spent a weekend building a simple dashboard to explore it.
 The dataset has about 14 years worth of records (2011-2025), which turned out to be a decent challenge for interactive visualization.

 The result is a basic geospatial dashboard using DuckDB for data queries, Panel for the interface, and Lonboard for GPU-accelerated mapping.
 Nothing fancy, but it gets the job done.

-It's deployed on Hugging Face Spaces if you want to check it out.
+**Try the interactive dashboard below** - you can filter by time period and neighborhood to explore Boston's 311 service requests:

 <iframe
  src="https://fmazzoni-boston311.hf.space"